Quarterly Benchmark #3

 To learn more about using the AWARE online platform that scholars will use to take their Quarterly Benchmark, you can watch the video below.

 The State of Texas Assessments of Academic Readiness (STAAR®) program, which was implemented in spring 2012, includes annual assessments for

 - reading and mathematics, grades 3–8

 - social studies at grade 8

 - end-of-course (EOC) assessments for English I, English II, Algebra I, Biology and U.S history.

-The STAAR/ EOC assessments test high school students’ mastery of the Texas Essential Knowledge and Skills for a given course and determine college and career readiness.
-If a student in grade 8 or above is taking a course for which there is a STAAR/ EOC test, that student will be required to take that STAAR/ EOC assessment.
+The EOC assessments test high school students’ mastery of the Texas Essential Knowledge and Skills for a given course and determine college and career readiness.
+If a student in grade 8 or above is taking a course for which there is an EOC test, that student will be required to take that STAAR/EOC assessment.
 These EOC assessments are for all students graduating after 2014.

-High School scholars that have previously completed an EOC course and failed the EOC assessment will be retesting again during the week of December 7th.
-All STAAR/ EOC assessments must be taken in person, scholars are not allowed to take their STAAR/ EOC virtually according to TEA guidelines.
-Please reach out to your scholar’s campus for more information regarding if your scholar will be completing an EOC the week of December 7th.
-The table below shows the dates each EOC will be given.
+All STAAR/EOC assessments must be taken in person, scholars are not allowed to take their EOC virtually according to TEA guidelines.
+Please reach out to your scholar’s campus for more information regarding if your scholar will be completing an EOC for April and May Administration.

 Please feel free to use the following website to learn more about STAAR/EOC testing from the TEA website- https://tea.texas.gov/student-assessment/testing/student-assessment-overview/assessment-resources-for-students-and-parents